aharring83/SARS-CoV-2-Wastewater-Sequencing-Analysis-Pipeline/README.md

 ```
 This will generate the SC2 estimated abundances plots.

-# Sample statistics and SC2 variant profiles in R
+# Sample Statistics and SC2 Variant Profiles in R